An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Willis Towers Watson Plc.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how WLTW stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Insurance Brokers/Services industry.
+We show how WLTW stock compares to 2,000+ US-based stocks, and to peers in the Finance and Insurance sector and Insurance Agencies and Brokerages industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.